 Talk shows on Radio and TV are good at exploring issues deeper, but many talk shows are editorial in nature.
 This means that it’s acceptable for the host (editorialists) to share his or her opinion about the issue.
 Whereas journalists are expected to deliver the straight facts without voicing their opinion.

-The Internet: Similar to downloading a news app, you can go online and search for news related to a topic or bookmarking a website such as Google News and visiting it regularly.
+Similar to downloading a news app, you can go online and search Google for news related to a topic or bookmarking a website such as Google News and visiting it regularly.
 Like a newspaper, the news delivered on these sites is in print form and can offer an in depth view of your country and the world.
 Especially when reading news online, you need to be careful of fake news.

 As you can see, there are many different types of news and a variety of ways to stay informed.
 So what is the best news that students should use?
 The simple answer is to not get your news from only one source.
 More importantly, to fully learn the facts about an issue or an event, a good place to start is understanding that the less time a news sources has to report the news to you, the less you will be informed.
 Reading the news from a variety of sources is still the best way to be fully informed.